 - Operation screenshots or video recording.

-- Phone call recording of a conversation with 3rd parties customer support.
+- Phone call recording of a conversation with the third party’s customer support.

 If you lose a dispute, it could be for several reasons.
-Usually, it’s for these two reasons:
+The most common reasons are:

 - You were not able to provide clear reasons and evidence as requested by the moderator

-We also check both of your trading history and if you were able to follow the trade instructions or offer terms of the previous trades.
+We also check the trading history of both parties to see if you were able to follow the trade instructions or offer terms of the previous trades.
 A decision is made only when the investigation is finalized to the moderator’s satisfaction.
 Read more here: Why did I lose a gift card dispute?